PennyLaneAI/pennylane/pennylane/workflow/return_types_spec.rst

 Return Type Specification
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-With the exception of the specialized mid-circuit measurement return specification,
+This page describes the shape and type of the numerical output from executing a quantum circuit
+in PennyLane.

-the below description applies for the entire workflow, from the device instance all the
+The specification applies for the entire workflow, from the device instance all the
 way up to the ``QNode``.
 The result object corresponding to a given circuit
 will match whether the circuit is being passed to a device, processed
 by a transform, having it's derivative bound to an ML interface, or returned from a ``QNode``.